Justin Yerbury: Research

-Yerbury is researching potential effective treatments for MND.
-His research interests include: protein misfolding, aggregation and neurodegenerative disease, protein aggregation and neuro-inflammation and the Propagation of protein misfolding, and protein homeostasis and Motor Neurone Disease.
-This video shows Yerbury demonstrating the role of protein folding in the progress of MND.
-His team studies single molecules of protein, grow cells and are carrying out some drug trials.
-He has been active in sharing his research not only with the academic community but also with those with MND and their families.
+Yerbury researched potential effective treatments for MND.
+His research interests included protein misfolding, aggregation and neurodegenerative disease, protein aggregation and neuro-inflammation and the Propagation of protein misfolding, and protein homeostasis and Motor Neurone Disease.
+He was active in sharing his research not only with the academic community but also with those with MND and their families.

-Yerbury has 55 research articles listed in PubMed and over 100 in Google Scholar in addition to many conference and other presentations.
+Yerbury had 55 research articles listed in PubMed and over 100 in Google Scholar in addition to many conference and other presentations.